nyonson/bitcoin-peers/README.md

 Bitcoin Peers is a library containing general tooling for interacting with and analyzing peers of a bitcoin network.
 The library takes a semi-opinionated approach by requiring the use of the *tokio* asynchronous runtime.
 However, the library's modules are designed to compose into higher level utilities.

-## Modules

-* **Connection** // High level interface to establish and manage a connection to a bitcoin peer.
-This includes transport selection (v1 or v2) and upgrading a connection's state based on the implicit message exchanges (e.g. `SendAddrV2`).
-The caller's interface is a simple send or receive `NetworkMessage`.
-* **Transport** // Low level interface for the encryption and serialization used in a connection.
-If you are connecting to nodes with some bespoke I/O implementations, perhaps this is the type for you!
-* **Crawler** // Crawl across the bitcoin network beginning from a seed peer.
-A channel return found peers is exposed to the caller.

-Check out [examples/](examples) for usage.

 ## Contributing

 Guidelines are codified in the [justfile](justfile).